odys-z/hello/docsphinx/lectures/lect05/exercise.rst

     CECDEC

-But first step should b 'B'?
+But first step should be 'B'?

 A step by step tried recordings::